-NC State’s Policies, Regulations, and Rules (PRR) manual includes college and department rules for reappointment, promotion and tenure standards and procedures; post-tenure review; and certain professorships of distinction.
+College and department rules for reappointment, promotion and tenure standards and procedures, post-tenure review, and certain professorships of distinction are found in NC State’s Policies, Regulations, and Rules (PRR) manual.
 Revisions of these rules require the review and approval of the Executive Vice Chancellor and Provost.

 Any unit planning to update one or more rules in cooperation with the Provost’s Office should take these steps towards a more efficient review and approval process.

 1. Download the current version of the rule you want to revise directly from the PRR website.

 - On the rule web page, locate the “Past Versions” section in the top right corner.

 - Click on “Previous versions of this policy.”

 In the new window that opens, locate and download the current version of the rule.
 (These are typically Word documents but some are Google docs, which can be downloaded in Word.)

 2. Create and save a redline (i.e. track changes) version of the downloaded file containing your desired revisions.

 It is important — and a timesaver for everyone — to use the downloaded rule as your starting point!
 Your rule may be returned by the Provost’s Office if your edits are substantial and were not made directly in the current version of the rule.

 Once all of your redline (tracked) changes are captured, we highly recommend that you create a second copy, accept all of the changes, and review the clean version for any spelling, grammar or format issues that need to be corrected.
 Make any additional corrections or adjustments, as needed, to the redline.